heysokam/confy/readme.md

 - Sane project configuration defaults, unless explicitely changed.
 - Builds with `zig cc` when compiler choice is omitted.
 Auto-downloads the latest version for the host.

+_Note: ZigCC is the main compiler used, but this doesn't mean we build Zig code._
+_This project is used to build C, C++ and Nim projects._

 Minimal build file:
 ```nim
 import confy